shoaibur/Tutorials/Machine Learning Data Science/Probability_Statistics.md

 ```
 Let's roll twice, which will give 36 possible unique outcomes.
 For equal proabiblity,
 consider the first 35 outcomes (maximum integer of 7) and ignore the rolls with outcomes 6,6.

 Let's denote the outcomes in the first and second rolls: x1 and x2
 Random number between 1 and 7 with the outcomes in two rolls: (6*(x1-1) + x2)%7 + 1

+A % B denotes the remainder when A is divided by B.

 In general, with a n-sided dice (or anything that gives n possible unique outputs),
 and with r rolls, to generate random numbers between 1 and D, use the following equation: